atvs1478/sq/README.md

 In 16 bits mode, although 192 kHz is reported as max rate, it's highly recommended to limit reported sampling rate to 96k (-Z 96000).
 Note that some high-speed 24/96k on-line streams might stutter because of TCP/IP stack performances.
 It is usually due to the fact that the server sends small packets of data and the esp32 cannot receive encoded audio fast enough, regardless of task priority settings (I've tried to tweak that a fair bit).
 The best option in that case is to let LMS proxy the stream as it will provide larger chunks and a "smoother" stream that can then be handled.
 ## Supported Hardware
 Any esp32-based hardware with at least 4MB of flash and 4MB of PSRAM will be capable of running squeezelite-esp32 and there are various boards that include such chip.
 A few are mentionned below, but any should work.
 You can find various help & instructions [here](https://forums.slimdevices.com/showthread.php?112697-ANNOUNCE-Squeezelite-ESP32-(dedicated-thread))

+** For the sake of clarity, WROOM module DO NOT work as they don't incldue PSRAM.
+Some designs might add it externally, but it's unlikely.
 ### Raw WROVER module
 Per above description, a [WROVER module](https://www.espressif.com/en/products/modules/esp32) is enough to run Squeezelite-esp32, but that requires a bit of tinkering to extend it to have analogue audio or hardware buttons (e.g.)